gf3/sandbox/README.md

 ## Issues

-There seems to be a race condition somewhere which sometimes prevents output from being returned properly.
-Working on it.
+There seems to be a race condition somewhere which sometimes prevents output from being returned properly. **Update:*** This is a node.js issue and will be fixed soon.

 ## Documentation